andidev/spring-bootstrap-enterprise/README.md

 * AOP Trace Logging
 * Thymeleaf configured with the Layout Dialect and Dandelion Datatables
 * GUI built with Twitter Bootstrap
-* jQuery, Knockout, Underscore, Data Tables, Font Awesome, X-Editable, Select2 + a lot more front end technologies
+* jQuery, Knockout, Underscore, Data Tables, Font Awesome, X-Editable, Select2 + a t more front end technologies
+* Lombok to generate getters and setters + more
 * ... a lot more

 ### Getting Started

+Since this project uses [Lombok](http://projectlombok.org/) to generate getters and setters + more you have to install it if you will open the project in Eclipse.
+Otherwise Eclipse will give you some syntax errors.
+If you use Netbeans as your IDE you can skip this installation since it is already included by default.
+IntelliJ users are refered to use the [Lombok IntelliJ Plugin](https://code.google.com/p/lombok-intellij-plugin/).

+Installing Lombok for Eclipse is done by executing lombok.jar (doubleclick it, or run java -jar lombok.jar).
+Then press Install / Update and start Eclipse as usual. lombok.jar can be downloaded from [here](http://projectlombok.org/download.html).

 Run it in Jetty